pzoch/QEcon2024/README.md

 Once you completed all these steps press <kbd>Alt</kbd>+<kbd>j</kbd> <kbd>Alt</kbd>+<kbd>o</kbd> in VS Code (alternatively press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> to get the command palette and find the shortcut).
 This should start Julia REPL and you will see green `julia` text in the terminal.
 If you want to use Jupyter notebooks follow these steps: Input <kbd>]</kbd> (right square bracket) in the terminal.
 This should change text from green to blue (and you should see something like `1.10`).
 Type `add IJulia` and press <kbd>enter</kbd>.
 This will download a package that allows you to use Jupyter notebooks with Julia.

-You can also see [here: up to and including 1.4](https://julia.quantecon.org/getting_started_julia/getting_started.html).
+You can also see [here](https://julia.quantecon.org/getting_started_julia/getting_started.html).
 You can skip 1.3.1 if you do not want to use Jupyter notebooks.

 ### Environments